tube42/tweeny/README.rst

  int id1 = ab.addProperty(sprite, 1, 0);
  ab.set(id1, TweenEquation.LINEAR, 100, 1, 0, 0.5f, 25, 3);

- // finally, we build the animation object from to be used in
+ // finally, we build the animation object to be used in
  // our game/program and save it for later use Animation anim = ab.build(null);